Jhonattan Arango, founder of Anemos Art Preservation

 Renewability

-The protective coating is built to be refreshed indefinitely.
-Every cycle removes wear and restores protection without disturbing the paint underneath.
-The work stays on the wall while the coating keeps doing its job.
+The protective coating is built to be refreshed indefinitely as long as the wall is holding up.
+Every cycle removes paint wear and restores protection without disturbing the paint underneath.

 Scope honesty

 For murals beyond our scope, we refer.
 Structural failure, severe substrate damage, and conditions that call for traditional conservation go to the right partner.
-The practice stays inside what it does well.
+Our practice stays inside what we do well.

 Artist notification

-The original artist is notified before treatment begins.
-It's a professional courtesy and a trust signal that the work is being cared for.
+The original artist is notified before treatment begins as a professional courtesy and a trust signal that the work is being cared for by the city that loves it.

-Anemos works with coatings manufacturers whose products are built specifically for fine art mural preservation.
-The chemistry is purpose-built for the category.
+Anemos works with coating manufacturers whose products are low-VOC, LEED compliant, and built specifically for fine art mural conservation and preservation.

 Field range